Pay Tangible Personal Property Taxes

 Tangible personal property tax notices for the calendar year are mailed on or before Nov.
 1 each year with the following early payment discounts:

 Gross tax if paid in March.
 No discount applies.

 For payments made by mail, discounts are based on the postmark of the envelope.
 Discounts for payments made in person are based on the actual date payment is received.

 Unpaid tangible personal property taxes become delinquent on April 1 each year, when interest accrues at 1.5 percent per month, plus advertising and fees.

 Within 45 days of delinquency, the Tax Collector is required to advertise the delinquent properties.
 The advertising costs and fees are added to the delinquent tangible personal property tax notice.

 Unpaid Personal Property Taxes

-By May 1, the Tax Collector prepares a list of taxpayers with unpaid personal property taxes.
-Within 30 days, the Tax Collector applies to the Circuit Court for an order directing levy and seizure of property for the amount of unpaid taxes and costs.
+By April 30, the Tax Collector prepares warrants against delinquent taxpayers.
+Within 30 days after the warrant is prepared, the Tax Collector applies to the circuit court for an order directing levy and seizure of property for the amount of unpaid taxes and costs.

 Unpaid taxes are addressed by the Enforcement and Collection Section.
 These can be paid online if all current and prior year tax is paid in one transaction.